presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

    myTests().main()

-9. Create a list of numbers 0 through 40.
-Assign this list to variable ``numbers``.
-Then, accumulate the list's values and assign the sum in variable ``sum1``.
+9. Create a list of numbers 0 through 40 and assign this list to the variable ``numbers``.
+Then, accumulate the total of the list's values and assign that sum to the variable ``sum1``.

 .. activecode:: ee_ch10_09